 My sense of smell is my super power.
 A whiff helps me travel through time and space.
-Cinnamon with its sweet and spicy aroma is especially powerful.
+The sweet and spicy aroma of cinnamon is especially powerful.
 When I learned about the amazing health benefits of cinnamon, I had to move this spice to the top of my “must-use” list.

 What is Cinnamon?